marcolew/ProcessingEngine.Algorithm/README.md

 ## Example

-A basic implementation example is provided within the code and can be executed from the Testconsole-Project.
+A basic implementation example is provided within the code and can be executed with the unit test projet.

 ```
-using System;

-namespace ProcessingEngine.Algorithm.ExampleImplementation
+namespace ProcessingEngine.Algorithm.Sample
 {
+	[PEAlgorithm("Sample")]
 	[Serializable]
-	public class ExampleAlgorithm: Algorithm
+	public class SampleAlgorithm:IAlgorithm
 	{
-		[ParameterAttribute("Number of Loops")]
-		public int LoopNumber { get; set;}

-		[ParameterAttribute("Milliseconds to Sleep")]
+		[Parameter("Faktor")]
-		public int SleepTime { get; set;}
+		public int Parameter { get; set; }

-		[InputAttribute("Input")]
+		[Input("Input")]
-		public int Input { get; set;}
+		public int Input { get; set; }

-		[OutputAttribute("Result")]
+		[Output("Output")]
-		public int Output { get; set;}
+		public int Output { get; set; }

-		public override void Run ()
+		public void Run()
 		{
-			for(int i=0; i<LoopNumber; i++)
-			{
-				System.Threading.Thread.Sleep (SleepTime);
-				Console.WriteLine (i);
+			Output = Input * Parameter;
 		}
-			Console.WriteLine ("Finished (Message from the Method)!");
-			Output = Input;
-		}

-		public override void Setup ()
+		public void Setup()
 		{
-			throw new NotImplementedException ();
+			throw new NotNecessaryException("This Algorithm doesn't need a Setup!");
 		}
 	}
 }
 ```
-The implementation has two parameters which are used in this example to create a loop which simulates idle time in case of running "Run".
-We have one input property and one output property while within the run method the input property is directly assigned to the output.
-All properties are charaterized via a name (e.g. Result for the OutputAttribute) The method "Setup" is not implemented in this example case.
+The implementation has one parameter which is used as a factor multyplied with the input by running "Run".
+We have one input property and one output property while within the run method the input property is multyplied with the factor and then assigned to the output.
+All properties are charaterized via a name (e.g. Result for the OutputAttribute).
+The method "Setup" is not implemented in this example case.